Also See Calvinism

 Was Isaiah Including Himself?

-The first question to be asked is... who is the "we" that Isaiah speaks about throughout the chapter, and why Isaiah included himself in his confession, i.e. "all our righteous deeds are like a filthy garment"?
+Which leaves the question of why Isaiah included himself in his confession, i.e. "all our righteous deeds are like a filthy garment"?

 The simple answer is that the prophet was not specifically referring to the sins or failings of any particular individual, but was speaking of Israel's guilt as a nation.
 This was not uncommon in the Old Testament.
-Daniel, although a righteous man himself, confessed the sins of Israel as if he himself was guilty of those sins.
-His confession of sin, plea for grace, and deliverance from exile began with the words
+Daniel, although a righteous man, confessed the sins of Israel as if he himself was guilty of those sins.
+His confession of sin, plea for grace, and deliverance from exile begins with the words

 we have sinned, committed iniquity, acted wickedly and rebelled, even turning aside from Your commandments and ordinances.
 (Daniel 9:5 NASB)